 Convalescent plasma is a therapy that has been around for more than 100 years.
 It involves taking plasma from a patient who has survived a viral infection and had an immune response and then injecting the purified antibodies into a patient who is actively fighting the same infection.
 We have treated about 10 COVID-19 patients at Clements University Hospital in the last few weeks with convalescent plasma, and we are hopeful it will produce positive results, as it did in two very small studies recorded in China.

 Convalescent plasma was used to help manage viral infections during the 1918 influenza pandemic and the Ebola outbreak in 2014, and it has been approved by the FDA for emergency use for COVID-19.
 Blood donation centers around the country are also taking plasma donations from recovered COVID-19 patients in hopes it will provide another therapeutic option against the novel coronavirus.
-Patients can find more information about donating convalescent plasma on our website.

 A worldwide solution is what we need